3 hot issues that will be debated in the year ahead

 By Drew Kerr

-Omar Ansari has spent his share of time navigating the halls of the Minnesota State Capitol trying to convince lawmakers that breweries should be allowed to share their products directly with the masses.
+Omar Ansari has spent his share of time navigating the halls of the Minnesota State Capitol in an attempt to convince lawmakers that breweries should be allowed to share their products directly with the masses.
 This year, with a battery of newly minted taprooms to show for the legislation that bears his brewery’s name, the Surly Brewing Company owner isn’t so eager to return to the capital city.

 “I like going there as little as I have to,” Ansari admits.
 “It’s just a whole different world than brewing beer.”
 While Ansari busies himself settling on a location for Surly’s own much-anticipated “destination brewery”—a decision had yet to be made at the time of publication—other members of the local craft brewing community are hoping to score some legislative victories this year.